In his 1976 book In the Ring of the Rise, Vince Marinaro had this to say about the riseform:

 Gulper fishing offers an example of how this knowledge can be put to use.
 Hebgen Lake gulpers rise virtually every day of the summer, but their feeding is sometimes sporadic enough that predicting their direction of travel by watching for consecutive rises isn’t possible.
 The ability to look at a one-time rise and quickly decipher which way the fish is moving (and therefore where to cast your fly) pays real dividends at times like this.

 Of course, just because we know the direction a fish is facing at the time of its rise doesn’t mean it will continue moving in that same direction.
 Fish on Hebgen and other lakes are notorious for random changes of direction.
-Still, the odds favor us assuming the fish remains on the same path, and casting our fly accordingly.
+Still, the odds favor assuming the fish remains on the same path, and presenting our fly accordingly.
 We won’t be right all the time, but we’ll be right enough of the time.

 Reading the rise is helpful in rivers too.
 Cutthroat and rainbows in rivers like the Lamar and Slough Creek often rise randomly as they cruise long, slow pools.
 The ability to predict their movements by watching their riseform is a huge help in getting your fly in a position to intercept them.